 The army settlers were regarded as a special group in society.
-The settlers and their families amongst the Ukrainian and Belarusian population on the eastern side of Poland were classed as the ‘salt of Poland’.
+The settlers and their families were classed as the "salt of Poland" by the Ukrainian and Belarusian population on the eastern side of Poland.

 As soon as war broke out in September 1939 with the invasion of the Russian army in Eastern Poland, it was foreseen that Russia would not show any leniency towards the settlers.

 Disaster struck on the 10th of February 1940 during the middle of the night.
 Settlers were driven out from their dwellings with brutality and violence and deported to Siberia.
 At that moment my happy childhood came to an end.
 I was deported with my stepmother and brother to the depths of Russia in the region of Archangielsk.

 Our material is not to be copied or used in any way without the specific permission of Kresy Family Polish WWII History Group.

 For help and advice, please refer to our contact page.